 Before the age of the internet, the only way a writer could get their book in front of millions was to send a book proposal and a query letter to a traditional publisher or agent.
 The writer hoped that day’s gatekeeper had drank their morning coffee, woken up on the right side of the bed and actually given your letter and proposal more than a 10-second glance.

 Unfortunately, the likelihood of that happening was slim to none.

-This resulted in brilliant people—like yourself—being denied the opportunity to share their experiences, their stories, and their knowledge.
+This resulted in brilliant people like yourself being denied the opportunity to share their experiences, stories and knowledge with the world.

 Thankfully, this is no longer the case.

-With the development of online marketplaces, like Amazon, you can distribute your book to everyone, regardless of what some traditional publishing house may think about your idea.
+With the development of online marketplaces like Amazon, the publishing process has changed.
+You can distribute your book to everyone, regardless of what some traditional publishing house thinks about your idea.

 - You decide when and how to publish a book.